Social Concern: Caring for broken humanityIntroduction

 iv] Be patient.
 Let a relationship grow naturally.
 It will grow if you work at it over a period of time.
 Contact, exchanging visits, doing things together and sharing will assist.

 v] Be accepting.
-People who are a problem to us are difficult to accept.
-Someone who votes for a different political party.
-A man or woman having difficulty with their marriage partner.
-A parent with a problem daughter
+People who are a problem to us are difficult to accept, eg., someone who votes for a different political party.

 vii] Be encouraging.
 Every person feels a need for encouragement and enjoys being with those who give it.
 How do you respond when someone encourages you?
 What about when someone criticizes you?
 "Use only helpful words, the kind that build you up and provide what is needed", Eph.4:29.

-Caring, particularly within the Christian fellowship, serves as a powerful witness to the reality of the gospel.
-It is, in a sense, a modern day sign.
+Caring, particularly within the Christian fellowship, serves as a powerful witness to the gospel.
+It is, in a sense, a sign of God's love.
 Determine to disadvantage yourself in a particular act of love.